nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Value Proposition:**

-* Ability to organise clothing items based on attributes such as colour, size, material, type of clothing
+* Ability to organise garments based on attributes such as colour, size, material, type of clothing

 * Maintain outfit schedules to prevent repetitive dressing